Ⅰ. 插件描述

 This is done by injecting a lambda (or more precisally an expression passed

-as the second parameter tomap()
+as the second parameter tomap()).
+The lambda is

-applied to the items returned bygetqflist()
+applied to the items returned bygetqflist().

 Note: Unlike other times, the key variable

-) cannot be used
+(v:key) cannot be used

 - Instead, its value can be checked in

-Example: In lh-cpp implementation of :Ancestors
+Example: In lh-cpp implementation of :Ancestors command I do the

 - Given

-that contains the list of the exact text to - for each quickfix item, I execute:
+l:balloonsthat contains the list of the exact text to - for each quickfix item, I execute:

 if lh#has#properties_in_qf()